 Schedule the showing.

-During the selling period, be available to communicate with your real estate agent at a moment’s notice to ensure the timely scheduling of showings.
-As your agent to give you a couple of hours’ notice, but it’s in your best interest to be as flexible as possible.
-It’s always a good idea to ensure your agent is aware of any factors that could impact the timing of showings, such as the need for a quick clean-up if you’re still living in the home, or time required to vacate the home of pets and people (more on that, below!).
+During the selling period, sellers would be wise to make themselves available to communicate with their listing agent and be ready to show the home in short order.
+You may request that your agent to gives you a couple of hours’ notice, but it’s in the seller’s best interest to be as flexible as possible.
+Be mindful of any factors that may impact the timing of showings, such as the need for a quick clean-up if you’re still living in the home, or time required to vacate the home of pets and people (more on that, below!).

 How will you know when there’s a showing?